 Dark Star (instrumental) -> The Eleven (instrumental) ->

-They tune for a few minutes while Hart bonks around on glockenspiel, then kick off Dark Star.
+They tune for a few minutes while Hart bonks around on glockenspiel, and then they kick off Dark Star.
 On this version, imho, they sound a little spent, like they're getting to the end of the night.
 Nevertheless, they work it for a good while, then move into another fine but not very remarkable Eleven, and then

 -> The Seven

-Garcia starts comping the chords again right away as Lesh plays bassline.
+Garcia starts comping the chords again right away as Lesh plays the bassline.
 They work through both themes of this "song" and, though Garcia still doesn't cut loose, this is definitely a more involved version than 10/8.
 There's some applause, and the tape cuts.

-jgmf has also posted his own listening notes for this one.
+JGMF has also posted his own listening notes for this one.